Man dies after fatal accident on I-75 in Houston County

 ---------

-According to a Tweet from the Georgia Department of Transportation, 2 of 3 lanes on the Georgia 11 Conn/North Perry Parkway interchange are blocked.
+According to a Tweet from the Georgia Department of Transportation, two of three lanes on the Georgia 11 Conn/North Perry Parkway interchange are blocked.
 Officials estimate the accident will be cleared by 1 a.m.
 Saturday morning.

 Check back with 13WMAZ for updates as details come in.